Quick Summary

 The next stage is to record the business podcast, working with any guests the business may have.
 The business needs the correct podcast setup to create a podcast with good audio quality.
 By recording brief clips, it can listen back to and use them to tweak its audio settings, it can test the gear and the sound quality in its recording environment.

 After a business is done creating a podcast, it can use editing tools to review the content.
-When they are finished, it’s time to upload the podcast to podcast platforms that host podcasts and enable the business to generate titles, catalogue episodes, and link to online streaming services.
+When they are finished, it’s time to upload the podcast to podcast platforms that host podcasts and enable the business to generate titles, catalog episodes, and link to online streaming services.

 To ensure they offer material concurrently, businesses must establish a regular schedule.
 They should find out how long it takes to produce a single episode.
 As many audiences like a pattern in their content consumption, a defined production schedule can also allow them to post their podcasts regularly, which can increase listener loyalty.
 It’s better to schedule time weekly to complete each production stage and establish a reliable workflow.